Categories: General Studies

 Seawalls are strong barriers built along the coast to protect land from sea waves, storms and floods.
 They help keep homes, roads and farms near the ocean safe from damage.
 Many countries build seawalls for protection and safety.
 Some seawalls are short, while others are very long.
 One seawall in the world is the longest ever made.
 Let’s explore more about this amazing seawall and why is it important.

 The Saemangeum Seawall in South Korea is the longest man-made seawall in the world.
-It is 33 kilometers (21 miles) long and separates the Yellow Sea from what used to be the Saemangeum estuary.
-This huge structure was built to create new land for farming, industry and a freshwater lake.
+It stretches about 33 kilometres (21 miles) along the coast.
+The seawall separates the Yellow Sea from the former Saemangeum estuary.
+It was built to reclaim land for agriculture, industrial development, and urban projects, and also to form a large freshwater lake for future use.

 The Saemangeum Seawall is on the south-west coast of South Korea, near the city of Gunsan.
 It connects Buan Country to Gunsan and is part of National Route 77.